OpenNews/srccon/local_guide.md

 [https://www.walkerart.org/garden/#map-overview/](https://www.walkerart.org/garden/#map-overview/)
 4.5 miles
 1750 Hennepin Avenue
 You know that giant spoon with a giant cherry in it that appears on postcards and special broadcasts from Minneapolis?
 This is where it lives.
-And that is fine--it's kind of cool.
+And that is fine—it's kind of cool.
 But there is so much more at the Walker Art Center's sculpture garden.
-And they've got artist-designed mini-golf!
-It also got a [serious upgrade](http://www.startribune.com/explore-the-dramatic-makeover-of-the-minneapolis-sculpture-garden/423649194/) this past year and just re-opened in June.

 ### University of Minnesota Landscape Arboretum

 [https://en.wikipedia.org/wiki/Minnesota_Landscape_Arboretum](https://en.wikipedia.org/wiki/Minnesota_Landscape_Arboretum)
 26.4 miles
 3675 Arboretum Drive, Chaska, MN
 If you need a quiet place for a stroll, or just want to sit and think while surrounded by pretty growy things, you might think about the arboretum.
-It's a rental car thing for sure.
-There is a pretty insane LEGO exhibit there now.
-And then there is a Prince perk: To get there you have to drive by the compound he calls Paisely Park (which is also where he holds his occasional 2am concerts).
-If we're being honest, it is not aging well.
-But Prince!
+It's a rental-car thing for sure, but there's also a Prince perk: To get there you drive by Paisley Park.

 ### Mississippi River via Padelford Riverboats